About

 • Work is presented in their sketch books and across our school environment and art gallery.

-All children experience a two-week Griffin Arts Festival where they experience a wide range of opportunities across many Art forms. including workshops based on dance, drama, theatre, poetry, screen printing, caricatures, body art and much more.
+All children experience a two-week Griffin Arts Festival where they experience a wide range of opportunities across many Art forms including workshops based on dance, drama, theatre, poetry, screen printing, caricatures, body art, and wire art, to name a few.
 Throughout the year we offer a range of artistic opportunities including trips and visits, with children performing annually at the local school’s music festivals.
 Clubs and enrichment activities are available to all children including illustration, colouring, watercolours, origami and other crafts.
+Arts Award has become a proud tradition for our school with many children being awarded the Discover Arts award.

 Impact